84FDF9EA-D929-4F32-8AC1-C687CA75EC74

 Kentucky Magnet Schools

 Magnet schools are free public schools that allow kids to focus on specific themes, like science or the performing arts.
-Kentucky has a variety of magnet schools and programs spread throughout the state, including in Mason County School DistrictFayette County Public Schools and Jefferson County Public Schools.
+Kentucky has a variety of magnet schools and programs spread throughout the state serving 6.6% of the K-12 student population, including in Mason County School DistrictFayette County Public Schools and Jefferson County Public Schools.
 Fayette County Public Schools, for instance, describes how it has magnet schools with these focuses: “Biomedical sciences (Frederick Douglass High School); International Baccalaureate Diploma Programme (Tates Creek High School); traditional programs (LTMS); individually prescribed education (Dixie); Spanish immersion (Maxwell and Bryan Station middle and high); science, technology, engineering, arts, and math (STEAM Academy and Rise STEM Academy for Girls); and curriculum taught through the lens of African-American history and culture (Carter G. Woodson academies).”
 And, while not a full magnet school, Central High School offers Louisville students a chance to participate in a pre-medical magnet program.

 Kentucky Private Schools

 Families in Kentucky can also consider private schools, nonpublic schools that charge tuition.
+In Kentucky, 8.9% of all K-12 students are enrolled in private.
 Private schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.
 Kentucky’s more than 380 private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.
 The average tuition for private schools in the state is $6,941 for elementary schools and $8,077 for high schools.

 In 2021, Kentucky created a unique private school choice program.
 Through it, low-income families would be eligible for flexible funding to use at a public or private school of their choosing.
 This program, the nation’s first education savings account program funded by tax-credit donations, was ruled unconstitutional in 2022.
 However, other privately funded scholarships may be available.